kevinjxhnn/youtubeClone/README.md

 - **Upload Videos:** Users can upload videos with a unique thumbnail.
 - **Like Videos:** Signed-in users can like videos they enjoy.
 - **Subscribe to Channels:** Users can subscribe to channels to stay updated with their content.
+- **Delete Uploaded Videos:** Users can delete their own uploaded videos if they decide to remove content from the platform.
 - **Comment on Videos:** Users can leave comments under videos.

 ### Additional Pages